GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Introduction

-\looseness-1 Previous approaches for training models on small sample-size and high-dimensional data constrained the model's parameters to ensure that similar features have similar coefficients, as initially proposed in~\citep{li2008network} for linear regression and later extended to neural networks~\cite{ruiz2022plato}.
-These methods \citep{li2008network, ruiz2022plato} require access to external application-specific knowledge graphs (e.g., gene regulatory networks) to obtain feature similarities, which in turn provide ``explicit relationships'' between features.
-However, numerous tasks do have access to such application-specific graphs.
+\looseness-1 Previous approaches for training models on small sample-size and high-dimensional data constrained the model's parameters to ensure that similar features have similar coefficients, as initially proposed in~\citep{li2008network} for linear regression and later extended to neural networks \citep{ruiz2022plato}.
+For applications in biomedical domains, such constraints can lead to more interpretable identification of genes (features) that are biologically relevant \citep{li2008network}.
+However, these methods require access to external application-specific knowledge graphs (e.g., gene regulatory networks) to obtain feature similarities, which provide ``explicit relationships'' between features.
+But numerous tasks do not have access to such application-specific graphs.
 We aim to integrate a similar inductive bias, posing that performance is enhanced when similar features have similar coefficients.
 We accomplish this \textit{without} relying on ``explicit relationships'' defined in external application-specific graphs.

-\looseness-1 We propose a novel method $\mathsf{GCondNet}$ (\textbf{G}raph-\textbf{Cond}itioned \textbf{Net}works) to enhance the performance of neural network predictors, such as Multi-layer Perceptrons (MLPs).
-The key innovation of $\mathsf{GCondNet}$ lies in exploiting the ``implicit relationships'' between \textit{samples} by performing ``soft parameter-sharing'' to constrain the model's parameters in a principled manner, thereby reducing overfitting.
-By ``implicit relationships'' between samples (in tabular data), we refer to possible associations that are \textit{not} explicitly present in the dataset.
-To identify these potential implicit relationships between samples, we construct many graphs between samples, one graph for each feature.
+\looseness-1 We propose a novel method $\mathsf{GCondNet}$ (\textbf{G}raph-\textbf{Cond}itioned \textbf{Net}works) to enhance the performance of various neural network predictors, such as Multi-layer Perceptrons (MLPs).
+The key innovation of $\mathsf{GCondNet}$ lies in leveraging the ``implicit relationships'' between \textit{samples} by performing ``soft parameter-sharing'' to constrain the model's parameters in a principled manner, thereby reducing overfitting.
+Prior work has shown that such relationships between samples can be beneficial \citep{fatemi2021slaps, kazi2022differentiable, Zhou2022Table2GraphTT}.
+These methods, however, typically generate and operate with one graph between samples while relying on additional dataset-specific assumptions such as the smoothness assumption (for extended discussion see Section~\ref{related-work}).
+In contrast, we leverage \emph{sample-wise multiplex graphs}, a novel and general approach to identify and use these potential relationships between samples by constructing many graphs between samples, one for each feature.
 We then use Graph Neural Networks (GNNs) to extract any implicit structure and condition the parameters of the first layer of an underlying predictor MLP network.
-By parameterising the first layer, our method ensures that \textit{similar features have similar weights at the beginning of training}.
+Note that \gcondnet still considers the samples as independent and identically distributed (IID) at both train-time and test-time because the information from the graphs is encapsulated within the model parameters and is not used directly for prediction (see Section~\ref{sec:model-justification}).